BanerjeeLab/Excitable_Tissue/README.md

 --- make_plot.py: Make the plot shown in Fig1D.

-- EffectiveModel.nb: Contains the numerical analysis of the effective model leading to the boundaries shown in Fig3.
+- EffectiveModel.nb: Contains the analysis of the effective model leading to the boundaries shown in Fig3, and Eqs(5), (6), and (7).

 ## Contribution guidelines
 - Email: (shiladtb@andrew.cmu.edu)